chmduquesne/gpg-workflow/README.md

     make keystocard

-You will be asked for the admin pin of the smartcard, and the secret to the key.
+You will be asked for the admin pin of the smartcard, and the passphrase to the key multiple times.

 ## Details

-### config.mk
+### File config.mk

 The file config.mk lets you configure your preference about how the key should be maintained.